 The units that I have created, implemented and that have been through one cycle of revision, are broken down into this structure:

 Lesson Slides – Introduces key concepts and vocabulary within the stated umbrella topic; uses instructor-driven pedagogical knowledge necessary to thrive within an ensemble environment (also provides real world examples in relationship to their chosen instrument(s) to foster connections to practical applications)

 Assignment (and Answer Key) – Allows learner to interact with the material introduced and explored within the corresponding Lesson Slides; learning is primarily learner-driven, by providing the answer key and a self-reflection portion to complete and submit for instructor review and credit (allows instructor(s) to check for student understanding and address any misconceptions or confusion in the physical classroom environment, individually or whole group, before demonstration of mastery is completed)

 Quiz – allows the learner to demonstrate mastery of the unit explored and engaged in the Lessons Slides and Assignment components; the assessment is automatically graded through the Google Form application (the instructor(s) can check for both individual and whole group mastery of each topic through the data generated with Form completion)

 Here are some suggestions for implementation based on my experience:

-- If you are able to grade this work (and you’re not in the fun boat of “provide things that we can’t force them to do because of equity), I would suggest these point breakdowns:
+- If you are able to grade this work, I would suggest these point breakdowns: